peerchann/peerchan/README.md

  ```

 ## Configuration
-You can install css themes by placing them in the themes folder.
+You can install css themes by placing them in the res/themes folder.

 You can customize the ports used and other settings by modifying config/config.json.